Alluxio/alluxio/integration/docker/README.md

 ## Building docker image for development
 Starting from now, Alluxio has a separate image for development usage.
-Unlike the default Alluxio Docker image that only installs packages needed for Alluxio service to run, this image installs more development tools, including gcc, make, async-profiler, etc. making it easier to deploy more services along with Alluxio.
+Unlike the default Alluxio Docker image that only installs packages needed for Alluxio service to run, this image installs more development tools, including gcc, make, async-profiler, etc., making it easier to deploy more services along with Alluxio.

 To build the development image from the default remote url, run